-- d.
-DESE approved biology 1 credit - e.
-DESE approved physical science 1 credit; and - f.
-A third unit that is either; - An additional science credit approved by DESE; or - A computer science flex credit may be taken in the place of a third science credit.
+- a.
+DESE approved biology 1 credit; - b.
+DESE approved physical science 1 credit; and - c.
+A third unit that is either: - o An additional science credit approved by DESE; or o A computer science flex credit may be taken in the place of a third science credit.

-- Civics one-half (I/2) unit
+• Civics one-half (1/2) unit

 - World history, one (1) unit

-- American history, one (1) unit
+- American History, one (1) unit

-- Other social studies one-half (1/2) unit
+- Other social studies one-half (1⁄2) unit

-Note: While one-half (1/2) unit is required for graduation, no more than one (1) unit may be applied toward fulfilling the necessary units to graduate.
+Note: While one-half (1⁄2) unit is required for graduation, no more than one (1) unit may be applied toward fulfilling the necessary units to graduate.

-Economics - one half (1/2) unit - dependent upon the certification of the teacher teaching the course, this can count toward the required three (3) social studies credits or the six (6) required Career Focus elective credits.
+Economics - one half (1⁄2) unit - dependent upon the licensure of the teacher teaching the course, this can count toward the required three (3) social studies credits or the six (6) required Career Focus elective credits.